-A well-designed logo must be easy going to various applications and contexts like you should scale the logo for different sizes and resolutions.
-Use the logo in different mediums such as print and digital, and accommodating different languages and cultural contexts.
+A well-designed logo must be easy to use in various applications and contexts.
+You should scale the logo for different sizes and resolutions.
+Use the logo in different mediums, such as print and digital, and accommodate different languages and cultural contexts.

 Logo Design and Digital Marketing